 Young muslims are moving from an Islam based on the culture of their homeland to an increasingly transnationally embedded Islam of Muslims from many different countries and cultures.
-That's one of the findings in the doctoral thesis by Norwegian anthropologist Christine M. Jacobsen that is now available online.
+That's one of the findings in the doctoral thesis by Norwegian anthropologist Christine M. Jacobsen that is

 Contributing to an emerging “anthropology of Islam in Europe”, she writes, her thesis is concerned with exploring continuities and discontinuities in religious identities and practices in a context of international migration and globalization.
 She has conducted fieldwork among youth and students who participate in two Islamic organizations in Oslo.